Understanding the Compatibility view list

 - The IE11 on Windows 10 Compatibility View List

 - The Edge on Phone Compatibility View List

 - The IE10 on Windows Phone 8.0 Compatibility View List

 - The IE11 on Windows Phone 8.1 Compatibility View List

 - The IE11 on Windows Phone 8.1 GDR1 Compatibility View List

 - The XboxOne Compatibility View List

-- Lastly, email email@example.com with the following information and ask that your site be removed from the Internet Explorer CV List when your updates are live on the web:
+- Lastly, email email@example.com with the following information and ask that your site be removed from either the IE or Microsoft Edge CV List when your updates are live on the web:

 - Owner Name